yichen917/Kaggle_M5_Forecasting_Accuracy/README.md

     - Model ARIMA regression.ipynb: train in ARIMA model
     - xgboost.ipynb: train in XGBoost model
     - DL_Models_1st_product_example.ipynb: train in Deep learning model to predict the first product
-    - DL_ALL_Demo.ipynb: train in Deep learning for predicting all the items requested by Kaggle.
+    - DL_ALL_Demo.ipynb: train in Deep learning for predicting all the items requested by Kaggle
-    - Prediction_combination: Outputs the results and Kaggle scores.
+    - Prediction_combination: Outputs the results and Kaggle scores

+- HTML:
+    - The whole process has been consolidated into the Project_Final.html for easy reading

 - Data:
-    - calendar.csv: Contains dates and information about special holidays.
+    - calendar.csv: Contains dates and information about special holidays (from Kaggle)
-    - sales_train_evaluation: Sales quantity of different products, their categories, locations (state and store), and time.
+    - sales_train_evaluation: Sales quantity of different products, their categories, locations (state and store), and time (from Kaggle)
-    - sell_prices.csv: Prices of different products.
+    - sell_prices.csv: Prices of different products (from Kaggle)
-    - submission.csv: Final predictions of prices for each product, submitted to Kaggle.
+    - submission.csv: Final predictions of prices for each product, submitted to Kaggle